qarmin/czkawka/README.md

 Big thanks to Pádraig Brady, creator of fantastic FSlint, because without his work I wouldn't create this tool.

 Thanks also to all the people who create patches for this program, make it available on other systems, create videos, articles about it etc.

+Also I really appreciate work of people that create crates on which Czkawka basing and for that I try to report bugs to make it even better.

 ## Donations
 If you are using the app, I would appreciate a donation for its further development, which can be done [here](https://github.com/sponsors/qarmin).